 Attention to Detail

+Every bit of this brochure design is intentional.
 The green leaf elements create a brand connection to the business website.
-The drop shadow under the leaves gives a layer dimension to the brochure and a subtle link from one side to the other – both closing off the lower right corner and reintroducing the back panel text on the other side – rather like writing, ‘continued. . . ‘.
+The drop shadow under the leaves gives a layer dimension to the brochure and a subtle link from one side to the other – both closing off the lower right corner and reintroducing the back panel text on the other side.

-Photoshop retouching removed small distracting elements, such as foliage and clouds, making an even-toned sky background for text blocks on top and adding soft-edge gradient vignettes to allow easier reading – paying attention to what happens at the edges and visual ‘pinch points’; and aiming for a pleasing composition.
+Photoshop retouching removed small distracting elements, such as foliage and clouds, to make an even-toned sky background for text blocks on top and addition of soft-edge gradient vignettes that allow easier reading, pay attention to what happens at the edges and visual pinch points, to aim for a pleasing composition.

 The quality of the photography really determines the success of this brochure.
-In this case, the unifying aim was to keep the design out of the way and to show off the photographs.
+In this case, the unifying aim was to keep the design styling out of the way and to highlight John’s work.
 The photos have an evocative warm feeling of home – taken at that time of evening when the inside lights first go on.